MG Software.

 Frequently asked questions

 For most modern web applications, AWS is overkill.
-Platforms like Vercel, Railway, and Supabase offer everything you need with much less operational overhead.
-AWS is only necessary for specific enterprise requirements or very complex infrastructure.
+Platforms like Vercel, Railway, and Supabase offer everything you need with significantly less operational overhead.
+AWS becomes necessary only for specific enterprise requirements, highly complex microservice architectures, or when you need services exclusively offered by AWS.
+We always recommend the simplest platform that meets your requirements.

-With serverless hosting you don't manage servers and only pay per request.
-Traditional hosting runs on fixed servers that you configure yourself.
-Serverless is ideal for variable traffic and lower operational costs.
+With serverless hosting, you do not manage servers and only pay per request or per execution second.
+Traditional hosting runs on fixed servers that you configure yourself and pay for continuously.
+Serverless is ideal for applications with variable traffic and lower operational costs.
+The downside is that you are bound by platform limitations and have less control over the runtime environment.

-Yes, but the ease depends on how platform-specific your application is built.
-Use standard technologies and containerization to minimize vendor lock-in and simplify migrations.
+Yes, but the ease depends heavily on how platform-specific your application is built.
+Use standard frameworks, containerization, and platform-independent services to minimize vendor lock-in.
+Avoid using platform-specific features unless the benefits outweigh the migration costs.
+We always design applications so that migration to another platform remains feasible.

 Need help choosing tools?